balderdashy/sails-docs/deployment.md

 ```
 This instructs Heroku to create a web dyno and assign our node process to it.
 To test that you did this correctly, you can type `foreman start` on your CLI.
 This should start the server locally for you.

 This is great and all, but it won't quite work on Heroku yet.
-We need to set the port to something Heroku will understand.
-Lets edit our `config/application.js` file accordingly.
+You need to set the port to something Heroku will understand.
+Lets edit the `config/application.js` file accordingly.

 ```
 port: process.env.PORT || 1337,
 ```

-This will tell our application to look for the port that Heroku wants to let us use.
+This will tell the application to look for the port that Heroku wants you to use.
 If it doesn't give one, then use port 1337.

-Now we can push our SailsJS Application up to Heroku.
+Now you can push your Sails.js Application up to Heroku.
 ```
 heroku create
 git add .
 git commit -m "First commit to heroku" git push heroku master
 ```
-This will clone your local repo to heroku and do the necessary steps to install it on heroku.
-Go grab some coffee, this will take a few minutes.
+This will clone your local repo to heroku and do the necessary steps to install it on Heroku.
+(Go grab some coffee, this will take a few minutes.)

 Thats it.
 Now we can check out our new app.
 Lets visit our newly created app, type `heroku open` on your command line.